Updated: 11 min read

 • Impact: Complete self-sufficiency for 5-14 days

 This phased approach spreads costs over time and lets you learn each system before adding the next.
-By the time the 2026 storm hit, I’d been using my systems for 3 years and knew exactly how they performed.
+Monthly testing matters because the first real use should not be during the emergency.

 What Didn’t Work: Lessons from Failed Resilience Attempts